pascalkoj/Project6/c323-project6-main/README.md

 ## Notes

 - Had lots of trouble getting the database to work properly - ended up getting it to work with some modifications.
-- Partners: Grayson Clark, Pascal Koj
+- collaborated with Grayson Clark
-- I collaborated on the project and was unable to add my name until later and hope this is not an issue
+- I collaborated on the project and was unable to add until later and hope this is not an issue, had issues adding to github as well

 ## License